sylxforce-dev/llama-cpp-pascal-cuda-windows/CUDA_12.6/COMPILE_GUIDE.md

 ## Step 2 — Point environment at CUDA 12.6 and compile

+**Run all of Step 2 in the SAME PowerShell window where you activated the venv in Step 1.** `$env:` variables only last for the lifetime of that one terminal session — if you close this window and open a new one, these values are gone and you'll need to set them again before compiling.

 ```powershell
 # These three point the build at CUDA 12.6 specifically, in case you have
 # multiple CUDA Toolkit versions installed side-by-side (common if you've